nashpaz123/multibranch-sample-app/README.md

 git push --set-upstream origin fix-123
 ```

+## Important:
+(You'll be asked for user and password, the user is the account name,

+Your password for pushing is NOT the account password.
+It needs to be the personal access token under https://github.com/settings/tokens/new -> choose a name and mark all permissions. save the token somewhere safe. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token )

 If you go to GitHub, you should see that the two new branches were pushed successfully.